-The Directive includes some fundamental changes to the anti-money laundering procedures at law firms, including changes to CDD, a central register for beneficial owners and a focus on risk assessments.
+The Directive includes some fundamental changes to the anti-money laundering procedures, including changes to CDD, a central register for beneficial owners and a focus on risk assessments.
 However, with proper preparation and training, the transition to the new regime should be seamless for most firms.

 Changes to CDD

 - CDD is required by anyone trading goods in cash with a value over €10,000 (current value is €15,000)

 - CDD by casinos where customers wish to place a stake or collect winnings of at least €2,000

 Enhanced measures for local PEPs

 The rules for politically-exposed persons (“PEPs”) are no longer limited to persons outside the UK.
 Local PEPs will now be subject to the same scrutiny as foreign PEPs.
 The Directive adds a note chastising firms for refusing the business of a PEP:

 The requirements relating to politically exposed persons are of a preventive and not criminal nature, and should not be interpreted as stigmatising politically exposed persons as being involved in criminal activity.
 Refusing a business relationship with a person simply on the basis of the determination that he or she is a politically exposed person is contrary to the letter and spirit of this Directive and of the revised FATF Recommendations.